-I made it out having spent $110 (including tax and tip), plus a $25 deposit paid to book a seat.
-If you're going for a set menu, you'll have to pay $175-$215 in advance.
+The meal costs $110 (including tax and tip), plus a $25 deposit to book a seat.

-Uchi is widely regarded as one of the best restaurants in Austin.
-Its name is synonymous with excellent sushi.
+Uchi is widely regarded as one of the best restaurants in Austin, and its name is synonymous with world-class sushi.

-Chef Tyson Cole opened his flagship restaurant in 2003 and soon began attracting national attention for his creative dishes.
+Chef Tyson Cole opened his flagship restaurant in 2003 and soon attracted national attention for his creative dishes.

-In 2011, he was recognized with a JBF award for Best Chef (Southwest) and was a semi-finalist for Outstanding Chef in 2016.
+In 2011, he was recognized with a James Beard Foundation Award for Best Chef: Southwest and was a semifinalist for Outstanding Chef in 2016.

-I've dined at Uchi a few times, the first being a happy hour with friends.
-I went back a second time and sampled a more significant portion of the menu.
+I've dined at Uchi three times, the first being a happy hour with friends, and I went back a second time and sampled a more significant portion of the menu.

-I enjoyed the food.
-However, the lighting was dark where I was seated in the back, so it was hard to appreciate the dishes fully.
-And the restaurant is always full, so it can get noisy.
+I enjoyed the food every time.
+However, the lighting can be dark in places, so it can be hard to appreciate the dishes fully.
+In my experience, Uchi is usually packed and, therefore, noisy.

-Both restaurants fly in their ingredients daily from Japan and are committed to sustainability.
+Both restaurants fly their ingredients daily from Japan and are committed to sustainability.

-The truck was a success, so they opened a brick and mortar restaurant by the same name a few blocks from Uchi in south Austin.
+The truck was a success, so they opened a brick-and-mortar location a few blocks from Uchi in South Austin.

 Gilmore's second act was Barley Swine, which "features a seasonal menu that is always changing based on the availability of ingredients and the aspirations of the kitchen."